yoonbenjamin/nets1500-hw5-project/README.md

 - Visualization of prerequisite graphs
 - Advanced user preferences (semester blocking, elective planning, etc.)
 - Handling of ambiguous or complex prerequisites (AND/OR, corequisites)

 ---

+## Notes

+- Only considers major requirements since the electives are dependent on the student
+- Senior project courses are grouped into one section (Senior Design Project Courses)
+- In the case of major requirements where students can choose between multiple courses to fulfill a requirement, the first course is chosen since the chosce is dependent on the student

+---